nhsuk/nhsapp-frontend/docs/components/timeline.md

 - find it helpful that timelines give a visual representation of the process

 Some research suggests that users expect timelines to be dynamic, updating as they make progress.
 Bear in mind that static timelines may not always meet user expectations.

+We would like to better understand whether users associate the length of a line between two nodes with the amount of time that stage will take.
+You may want to standardise the length of lines between nodes, or test what users understand about timings if you do include differing lengths.